CherryPieSexy/imitation_learning/readme.md

 However, it appeared that PPO implementation (and its tricks) took more time than I expected.
 As the result now most of the code is related to PPO, but I am still interested in Imitation Learning and going to add several related algorithms.

-Also I found that PPO works remarkably well, better than reported in papers.
-For example, I was able to train Humanoid to run for ~11.500 reward points in 2 hours on laptop without GPU, using only ~8 million environment transitions.

 ## Current Functionality

-For now this repo contains some model-free on-policy algorithm implementations: A2C, PPO, V-MPO.
+For now this repo contains some model-free on-policy algorithm implementations: A2C, PPO, V-MPO and BC.
-Each algorithm supports discrete (Categorical, GumbelSoftmax) and continuous (Beta, Normal, tanh(Normal), RealNVP) policy distributions, and vector or image observation environments.
+Each algorithm supports discrete (Categorical, Bernoulli, GumbelSoftmax) and continuous (Beta, Normal, tanh(Normal), RealNVP) policy distributions, and vector or image observation environments.
 Beta and tanh(Normal) works best in my experiments (tested on BipedalWalker and Humanoid environments).

 As found in paper [*Implementation Matters*](https://arxiv.org/abs/2005.12729), PPO algo works mostly because of "code-level" optimizations.
 Here I implemented most of them:
-- [x] Value function clipping
+- [ ] Value function clipping (works better without it, not supported now)
 - [x] Observation normalization & clipping
 - [x] Reward scaling & clipping (in my experiments normalization works better compared to scaling)
 - [x] Orthogonal initialization of neural network weights
 - [x] Gradient clipping
-- [ ] Learning rate annealing (will be added soon)
+- [ ] Learning rate annealing (will be added)

 In addition, I implemented roll-back loss from [*Truly PPO paper*](https://arxiv.org/abs/1903.07940), which works very well, and 'advantage-recompute' option from [*A Large-Scale Empirical Study of PPO paper*](https://arxiv.org/abs/2006.05990).